 This is a fragrance-free event.

-There will be a low-stimulation room available to attendees that will provide a comfortable, quiet, low-light, calm space where convention attendees can spend time away from noise, lights, and other stimuli of the conference.
-TASH staff at the registration desk can direct you to the low-stimulation room.
+There will be a relaxation room available to attendees that will provide a comfortable, quiet, low-light, calm space where convention attendees can spend time away from noise, lights, and other stimuli of the conference.
+TASH staff at the information desk can direct you to the relaxation room.

-In order to safeguard the values that make the TASH Annual Conference so special, it is important that we communicate TASH’s commitment to providing an atmosphere of mutual respect, free from harassment, for participants of all physical and intellectual abilities, physical appearances, behavioral support needs, body sizes, races, national origins, gender and trans identities, sexual orientations, ages, family and marital statuses, veteran status, and beliefs, whether religious, political or otherwise.
+TASH is committed to our Conference being conducted in an environment in which all individuals are treated with respect and dignity, free from harassment, for participants of all physical and intellectual abilities, physical appearances, behavioral support needs, body sizes, races, national origins, gender and trans identities, sexual orientations, ages, family and marital statuses, veteran status, and beliefs, whether religious, political or otherwise.
 Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained disruption of talks or other events; disparaging or disrespectful remarks, inappropriate physical contact; and unwelcome sexual attention.
 We ask everyone to be mindful of how you interact with others – and to remember that harassment is not about what you intend, but about how your words or actions are received.

-As it is sometimes perceived that a different set of rules apply to the Internet, we also want to remind you that what is said and done online (e.g. twitter, Facebook, Instagram, instant messaging) is just as real as what transpires in-person.
+As it is sometimes perceived that a different set of rules apply to the Internet, we also want to remind you that what is said and done online (e.g. Twitter, Facebook, Instagram, instant messaging) is just as real as what happens in-person.

-By attending the TASH Annual Conference, you agree to maintain and support our conference as a harassment-free space.
-If you feel that someone has harassed you or otherwise treated you inappropriately – or you have witnessed inappropriate or harassing behavior – please alert any member of the TASH staff (identifiable by STAFF badges or TASH shirts).
-If an attendee engages in disrespectful behavior, the conference staff may take any lawful action we deem appropriate, including but not limited to warning the offender or requiring the offender to leave the conference.
-No refunds will be offered to anyone asked to leave the conference for disrespectful behavior.
+By attending the TASH Conference, you agree to maintain and support our Conference as a harassment-free space.
+If you feel that someone has harassed you or otherwise treated you inappropriately – or you have witnessed inappropriate or harassing behavior – please alert any member of the TASH staff (identifiable by STAFF badges).
+If an attendee engages in disrespectful behavior, the Conference staff may take any action we deem appropriate, including but not limited to warning the offender or requiring the offender to leave the Conference.
+No refunds will be offered to anyone asked to leave the Conference for disrespectful behavior.

 The culture of the TASH Conference is everyone’s responsibility

 One of the defining characteristics of the TASH Conference is that everyone contributes to making a welcoming, supportive environment.
-Please do not let someone in need of support go unassisted; if a need is greater than you can address yourself, please ask for assistance, either from other conference attendees or TASH staff.
+Please do not let someone in need of support go unassisted; if a need is greater than you can address yourself, please ask for assistance, either from TASH staff or other Conference attendees.